McQafui/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 script that prints hello user, where user is the current Linux user

 2. export PATH=$PATH:/action
-scirpt that adds /action to the PATH. /action
+script that adds /action to the PATH. /action

+3. echo $PATH | tr -s ":" "\n" | wc -l
+script that counts the number of directories in the PATH